Top Things to Do in Jackson, Mississippi

-You won't find cookie-cutter dining experience here.
-From mom and pop holes-in-the-wall to James Beard award-winning restaurants, enjoy seafood, tamales, Cajun, Greek and barbecue, even French patisseries and quaint coffee shops.
-Try Brent's for a classic diner, Bully's for home-cooked-style meals, Walker's Drive-In for causal fine dining and the classic Mayflower Cafe, a stalwart for seafood in downtown Jackson.
+You won't find a cookie-cutter dining experience here.
+From mom-and-pop holes-in-the-wall to James Beard award-winning restaurants, enjoy seafood, tamales, Cajun, Greek and barbecue, even French patisseries and quaint coffee shops.
+Try Brent's for a classic diner, or Bully's for Southern-style meals.
+Walker's Drive-In, Pultio Osteria or Elvie’s offer causal fine dining.
+For the classics, try Mayflower Cafe, a stalwart for seafood, and Hal & Mal's NOLA-vibe, both in downtown Jackson.

 From live concerts to historic music markers and record shops, the City With Soul has a plethora to do to celebrate Mississippi's storied musical heritage.
 The Central Blues Mississippi Society's Blue Monday is hosted at Hal & Mal's every Monday night to celebrate the blues.
-Catch local, regional and national bands performing weekly at Duling Hall or Martin's Downtown or after hour blues at F. Jones Corner.
+Catch local, regional and national bands performing weekly at Duling Hall or Martin's Downtown or after hour blues at F Jones Corner in the Historic Farish Street District.
 Take in a Mississippi Symphony Orchestra performance at Thalia Mara Hall or explore the Mississippi Blues Trail.

 The capital city has plenty of bookish spots to celebrate literature, whether you want to kick back with a good read or have a writer-inspired cocktail.
 Mississippi's rich literary history precedes itself, with authors like William Faulker, Eudora Welty, Richard Wright, John Grisham, and Angie Thomas hailing from the state, to name but a few.
 In Jackson, check out one of the country's most intact literary museums, the Eudora Welty House and Garden.
 Peruse the first-editions section at Lemuria Books.
 Study the works of Margaret Walker Alexander at the center named for her at Jackson State University.
 Or, sip a literary themed beverage at Coffee Prose or The Library Lounge.